arkin0x/cyberspace/readme.md

 **cyberspace meta-protocol** - the rules and algorithms that enable cyberspace to exist on the nostr protocol

 **d-space** - another name for dataspace, which is the digital space enabled by the cyberspace meta-protocol where all points represent a point in reality.
 D-space is meant to be overlaid on reality by a constant scaling factor and rotation relative to the planet to create a digital/physical composite space.
 This combination of digital and physical is commonly referred to as augmented reality.
+D-space is a cube whose center is the WGS-84 center of Earth, and whose faces are tangent to geosynchronous orbit at a radius of 48028km.
+The +X axis extends from Earth's center through the Prime Meridian at the equator.
+The +Z axis is +90° Longitude East from +X. The +Y axis is +90° Latitude.

 **dataspace** - the formal name of d-space